-The literal translation of the Japanese word Anmoku is "tacit, unsaid, implicit" conveying that an idea or thought cannot be put into words but is subconsciously understood.
-Inspired and animated with this approach, Dominik’s abstract, cinematic music gives the listener room for imagination and interpretation.
+Dominik Grenzler is a sound artist, conceptual producer and former bass guitar player with a spot for experimental and ambient soundscapes.
+The literal translation of «Anmoku» is «tacit, unsaid, implicit» conveying that an idea or thought cannot be put into words but is subconsciously understood.
+Inspired and animated, with this approach, Dominik’s abstract, cinematic music gives the listener room for imagination and interpretation.
 His approach is highly personal, as he manages to generate tension with a hidden musicality, drowned in a miasma of organic, yet manipulated, sounds.
-Dominik's primary interests lie in simplicity, repetition and the relationship between sound and space.
-He describes An Moku often as experimental, dark ambient, glitchy, lo-fi music with a slice of hauntology and atonal madness or if you like: simply something beautiful.
-"It is up to you.
-Art itself shouldn't explain, art should tell."
+Dominik's primary interests lie in simplicity, repetition and the relationship between sound and art.
+He loves Musique Concrète and Clicks & Cuts.
+His compositions blur the genres of Ambient, Drone, Noise and Electronic Music.

 Privately, Dominik Grenzler is living and working in his adopted hometown of Zurich, where he co-owns a café with an artisan cake bakery section known as Miyuko.
 Since 2015 he is the founder and curator of the micro label EndTitles.
 In 2016-2018 he co-opened a pop-up-café in Reykjavik called Kumiko.